 Party of 4 planning visit to B.C. in May/June 2012....looking for outdoors experiences

 Definitely hit up Vancouver Island.
 Victoria is such a funky city.
 Next head on over to Tofino for some surfing.
 On your way stop in Port Renfrew for some hiking.
 A great place to stay in Port Renfrew is Big Fish Lodge.
-Hope this helped a bit! about 7 years ago
+Hope this helped a bit! over 7 years ago

 The whole excellent ring road trip from Vancouver via Whistler to Kamloops, Banff & north to Jasper & back via Kelowna possibly is worth doing.
 If you want to visit the city of Calgary, Alberta, it is not too far from Banff.